emberjs/rfcs/text/0000-ember-data-packages.md

 #### `@ember-data/debug`

   Moving `DebugAdapter` here would allow dropping it if not desired.
-I already suspect we should RFC dropping it for production builds where it adds persistent unnecessary overhead for a tool meant for devs.
+Additionally we should likely RFC dropping it for production builds where it adds persistent unnecessary overhead for a tool meant for devs.
 This exists to support the ember inspector.